 - Step up safety precautions.
 Now is a very good time to gauge how hazardous items are stored in the house, such as sharp knives, cleaning products, even certain types of foods such as raw meat that a senior loved one may inadvertently mistake for another food product and ingest.
 Keep all items that may cause a senior loved one harm in secure places, ideally locked away.

-Atlanta Home Care Partners can assist with professional senior care in Atlanta and surrounding suburbs to provide companionship and engagement in creative, enjoyable, and fulfilling activities for anyone with dementia that can lead to fewer challenging behaviors such as rummaging.
+Atlanta Home Care Partners can assist with a professional live-in caregiver in Atlanta and the surrounding suburbs to provide companionship and engagement in creative, enjoyable, and fulfilling activities for anyone with dementia that can lead to fewer challenging behaviors such as rummaging.
 Contact us for additional dementia care resources or to schedule an in-home assessment for more information on our services.